Selfless reduced $C^{*}$-algebras of linear groups: Introduction

+Selflessness implies several of the most significant regularity properties in the theory of $C^*$-algebras.
+Among these, \emph{strict comparison} plays a central role: in the amenable (nuclear) setting it is predicted to be equivalent to other key regularity properties via the Toms--Winter conjecture, while in the non-amenable setting it is widely regarded as the most appropriate regularity property in the context of classification.

+Another key consequence of selflessness is \emph{stable rank one}.
+Together with strict comparison, these properties yield substantial simplifications of invariants such as the Cuntz semigroup and $K$-theory, cf. \cite{rieffelmain,2024strictcomparisonreducedgroup,schafhauser2025nuclear,gardella2022moderntheorycuntzsemigroups}.
+A major class of examples to which the results of this paper apply consists of fundamental groups of closed locally symmetric Riemannian manifolds.
+In this geometric context, the resulting structural consequences are particularly appealing in view of their connections to complex vector bundles, especially in the presence of the Baum--Connes conjecture for linear groups, which is currently known only in certain special cases \cite{valette2002introduction,ramagge1998haagerup,lafforgue}.

+What makes selflessness powerful is not only its implications, but also its relatively simple categorical nature.
+Indeed, the von Neumann algebraic analogue of Diagram~(\ref{diagam}) holds for all $\mathrm{II}_1$-factors by Popa's theorem \cite{popa1995free}, and this was in fact a main motivation for Robert's definition of selflessness.
+Furthermore, the key insight in \cite{2024strictcomparisonreducedgroup} is that the group-theoretic analogue of Diagram~(\ref{diagam}) recovers the well-studied notion of mixed-identity-free groups.
+It is this perspective that enabled the authors of \cite{2024strictcomparisonreducedgroup} to resolve the long-standing open problem of strict comparison for $C_r^*(\F_n)$, as a consequence of selflessness.
+Subsequently, selflessness has become an influential concept in the study of $C^*$-algebras, leading to a rapidly growing body of work \cite{elayavalli2025some,vigdorovich2025structural,raum2025strict,hayes2025selfless1, hayes2025selfless2,houdayer2025selfless,flores2025selfless,ozawa2025proximality,avni2025mixed}.

-Any selfless $C^*$-algebra is simple \cite[Theorem~3.1]{robert2025selfless}, and whether the converse holds for reduced group $C^*$-algebras is a timely question; see \cite[Problem~XCI]{schafhauser2025nuclear}.
-The purpose of this paper is to show that this is indeed the case for the rich and important class of linear groups.
+Importantly, any selfless $C^*$-algebra is simple \cite[Theorem~3.1]{robert2025selfless}.
+Whether the converse holds for reduced group $C^*$-algebras is a timely open problem \cite[Problem~XCI]{schafhauser2025nuclear}.
+The main purpose of this paper is to show that this converse does hold for the rich and important class of linear groups.

 \begin{defn} A group $\Gamma$ is called \textit{linear} if it admits a faithful representation $\Gamma\hookrightarrow\mathrm{GL}_{d}(k)$ for some field $k$ and some $d\in\N$. \end{defn}

 \begin{thm} For a linear group $\Gamma\ne\{e\}$, the following are equivalent: \begin{enumerate} \item $C_{r}^{*}(\Gamma)$ is selfless. \item $C_{r}^{*}(\Gamma)$ is simple. \item $C_{r}^{*}(\Gamma)$ has a unique tracial state. \item $\Gamma$ has no nontrivial amenable normal subgroups. \end{enumerate} \end{thm}